apify/crawlee/docs/guides/session_management.md

 id: sessionmanagement
 title: Session Management
 ---
-[`SessionPool`](../api/sessionpool) is a class that allows you to handle the rotation of proxy IP addresses together with cookies and other custom settings in Apify SDK.
+[`SessionPool`](../api/sessionpool) is a class that allows you to handle the rotation of proxy IP addresses along with cookies and other custom settings in Apify SDK.

-The main benefit of the Session pool is that you can filter out blocked or not working proxies, so your actor does not retry requests over a known blocked/not working proxies.
+The main benefit of a Session pool is that you can filter out blocked or non-working proxies, so your actor does not retry requests over known blocked/non-working proxies.
-Another benefit of using SessionPool is storing information tight tightly with the IP address, such as cookies, auth tokens, and particular headers.
-Having your cookies and other identificators used only with specific IP will reduce the chance of the blocking.
+Another benefit of using SessionPool is that you can store information tied tightly to an IP address, such as cookies, auth tokens, and particular headers.
+Having your cookies and other identificators used only with a specific IP will reduce the chance of being blocked.
-Last but not least, another benefit is even rotation of the IP addresses - SessionPool  picks the session randomly, which should prevent burning out only a small pool of the available IPs.
+Last but not least, another benefit is the even rotation of IP addresses - SessionPool  picks the session randomly, which should prevent burning out a small pool of available IPs.

-Now let's take a look at how to use the Session pool.
+Now let's take a look at how to use a Session pool.

 **Example usage in [`PuppeteerCrawler`](../api/puppeteercrawler)**